DevExpress-Examples/XAF_Non-Persistent-Objects-Nested-In-Persistent-Objects-Demo/readme.md

 ### Scenario 2: A nested collection of non-persistent objects stored in the owner persistent object

-In a persistent business object, you have a string field where we store a collection of complex data items serialized to XML.
-You want to show this XML in the UI as a nested list view and allow users to edit collection items, add new items, and delete existing items.
+In this scenario, a persistent business object includes a string field.
+This field holds a collection of complex data items serialized to XML.
+You need to display that collection in the UI as a List View (and not as just a text field that contains XML code).
+This example creates such a List View that allows users to browse and modify the collection and its individual items.

 #### Solution A